 Azure Virtual Machine is one of the most sought-after virtual machines or computing resources created by Microsoft Azure.
 It is based on the IaaS and enables the users to get more control over the environment to help them customize the hosting.

 However, users have to configure, patch, and install applications that run on it.
-Also, users can create SQL databases, directory domain service, Linux virtual machines, application services, and so on.
+Also, users can create SQL databases, directory domain services, Linux virtual machines, application services, and so on.
 Now you might be thinking about Azure virtual machine types.

 Different Types of Azure Virtual Machines

-Here are different types of Azure Virtual Machines:
+Here are the different types of Azure Virtual Machines: